USB Scam: An Unsuspicious Attack in Action

-- If the source of the USB device is unknown, don’t plug or insert in into your computer.
+- If the source of the USB device is unknown, don’t plug or insert it into your computer.

 - Every organization must keep track of USB drives whenever it is used.
 If they find untrusted USB drives, they should test it.

-- If employees attend a trade fair, exhibitions or conferences, provide them with a temporary equipment and if something happens, check if any risk aroused from that equipment.
+- If employees attend a trade fair, exhibition or conference, provide them with a piece of temporary equipment and if something happens, check if any risk is aroused from that equipment.

 - Turn off autorun to prevent any malware from installing by itself.